Robert Roberson 'shaken baby syndrome' execution on hold after Texas Supreme Court decision

 Ilana Panich-linsman/Innocence Project/AFP via Getty Images

-Roberson was found guilty for the murder of his 2-year-old daughter based on the testimony from a pediatrician who described swelling and hemorrhages in Nikki's brain to support a "shaken baby syndrome" diagnosis, even though there is limited evidence that this is a credible diagnosis.
+Roberson was found guilty of the murder of his 2-year-old daughter, Nikki, based on the testimony from a pediatrician who described swelling and hemorrhages in her brain to support a "shaken baby syndrome" diagnosis, which the defense has questioned as a legitimate cause of death based on the evidence available at the time.

-Roberson is autistic, according to his legal team, which affects how he expresses emotions -- a concern that also arose during the trial.
+According to his legal team, Roberson is autistic which affects how he expresses emotions -- a concern that also arose during the trial.

 Texas lawmakers meet with Robert Roberson, center, at a prison, Sept.
 27, 2024, in Livingston, Texas.